-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING ON MAY 24, 2000
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING ON MAY 22, 2001

-Michael J. Salameh and Scott M. Gibson, or either of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of PLX Technology, Inc. (the "Company"), to be held on Wednesday, May 24, 2000 at the Company's headquarters, 390 Potrero Avenue, Sunnyvale, California, and any adjournment or postponement thereof.
+The undersigned revokes all previous proxies and acknowledges receipt of the Notice of Annual Meeting of Stockholders to be held on May 22, 2001 and the Proxy Statement.
+Michael J. Salameh and Rafael Torres, or either of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of PLX Technology, Inc. (the "COMPANY"), to be held on Tuesday, May 22, 2001, at the Company's headquarters, 870 Maude Avenue, Sunnyvale, California, and any adjournment or postponement thereof.

 Election of six directors (or if any nominee is not available for election, such substitute as the Board of Directors or the proxy holders may designate).
-Nominees: MICHAEL J. SALAMEH, D. JAMES GUZY, EUGENE FLATH, TIMOTHY DRAPER, YOUNG K. SOHN, AND JOHN H. HART.
+Nominees: (01) MICHAEL J. SALAMEH, (02) D. JAMES GUZY, (03) EUGENE FLATH, (04) TIMOTHY DRAPER, (05) YOUNG K. SOHN AND (06) JOHN H. HART.